First Published July 7, 2013

 Christabel Martes is a Level II IAAF Coach.
 However, due to her responsibilities as a mother, she is not currently training any athletes.

 In addition, Christabel has a six-year-old daughter who she devotes a lot of her time taking care of.
 She also still runs in Road races.
 And recently in the Milo Marathon.
-When asked who she felt were the upcoming starts in women’s distance.
+Asking who are the upcoming stars in women’s distance.

 “De los Santos,Donos and Tabal.
 I see in them big potencial.”
 (Mary Grace Delos Santos of Zamboanga the Milo Marathon Champion, Floredeliza Donos of Baguio 2012 National 5k Champion and Mary Joy Tabal of Cebu 2013 National 5k Champion).